 It is rare for two independent reporters of the same event to share more than a few words in common, but the synoptic gospels often feature a substantial number of agreements in their exact words.
 For example, in one passage about John the Baptist, Matthew and Luke agree for 61 out of 63 Greek words of a presumably Aramaic speech.
 Generally, the verbatim agreement between Matthew, Mark, and Luke runs about 50% of the words, but, by contrast, their agreement with John in parallel episodes falls to about 10%.

 Because of these agreements, a number of questions come to mind: How did the agreements arise?
 Were the words in one gospel copied from another, or did the common words come from other (unknown) sources?
 Where words are the same in two or all three gospels, can we tell the directionality, i.e. which was written first?
-The various hypotheses generally involve copying and/or editing between Mk, Mt, and Lk, possibly supplemented by additional hypothetical source material, typically either earlier material from which one or more of the synoptics was derived, or a document containing material common to two of them.
-Although the synoptic problem is not ‘solved,’ the current majority opinion is that Mk was the first of the synoptics to be written (this is known as Markan Priority), with Mt and Lk following, probably in that order.
+The various hypotheses generally involve copying and/or editing between Mark, Matthew, and Luke, possibly supplemented by additional hypothetical source material, typically either earlier material from which one or more of the synoptics was derived, or a document containing material common to two of them.
+Although the synoptic problem is not ‘solved,’ the current majority opinion is that Mark was the first of the synoptics to be written (this is known as Markan Priority), with Matthew and Luke following, probably in that order.

-Because it is impossible for Mt and Lk to be earlier than each other, an additional document on which both depend is usually posited, either something like Q (although it should be noted that Q is a very slippery beast, with it’s content varying considerably depending on who is defining it, as indicated in Has Goulder Sunk Q? by Allan J. McNicol), or sometimes an earlier version of either Mt or Lk that was also known to the author of the other gospel.
+Because it is impossible for both Matthew and Luke to be earlier than each other, an additional document on which both depend is usually posited, either something like Q (although it should be noted that Q is a very slippery beast, with it’s content varying considerably depending on who is defining it, as indicated in Has Goulder Sunk Q? by Allan J. McNicol), or sometimes an earlier version of either Matthew or Luke that was also known to the author of the other gospel.
 If such an earlier version did exist, and it could be shown that it accounted for the alternating primitivity, then the need for a document like Q would disappear.
-However, at the time of writing (Feb 2014) it has not been decisively determined whether Q or some other document is actually required to 'solve' the synoptic problem.
+However, to date (Dec 2015) it has not been decisively determined whether Q or some other document is actually required to 'solve' the synoptic problem.

 One way of looking at the problem is to look at the style of text used in different parts of the gospels, to see (for example) whether the style of the text in an agreement matches that in other sections of the gospels in which the agreements occur.
-This is termed stylometic analysis, of which the stylometric analysis described here is an example.
-The Conclusions of this analysis show strong support for Markan Priority, but also support for the view that some words common to Mt and Lk (but not Mk) came from another source, although this source does not appear to be what is commonly referred to as 'Q.' Instead, this source can be viewed as an early version of Lk, as described in MwEL: A New Synoptic Hypothesis.
+This is termed stylometic analysis, of which this stylometric analysis is an example.
+The Conclusions of this stylometric analysis show strong support for Markan Priority, but also support for the view that some words common to Matthew and Luke (but not Mark) came from another source, although this source does not appear to be what is commonly referred to as 'Q.' Instead, this source can possibly be viewed as an early version of Luke, as described in MwEL: A New Synoptic Hypothesis.

 Bigg, Howard C: The Present State of the Q Hypothesis, 1988